< Go Back

 Pioneering paediatric techniques

-In 1959 care of critically ill babies took a major step forward with the development of new techniques by PAT SMYTHE, a retired professor who now lives in Nottingham Road.
-In this article of our history series The Way We Were he describes what happened
+In 1959 the care of critically ill babies took a major step forward with the development of new techniques by PAT SMYTHE, a retired professor living in Nottingham Road, who describes what happened (June 19, 1998).

 Pentrich families lay their claims

-The final day of 1998 will be the last chance that displaced families formerly living in Pentrich will have to seek recompensation for their forcible removable.
-This week, our series on local history looks at the events leading up to 1965.
+The final day of 1998 was the last chance that displaced families formerly living in Pentrich had to seek recompensation for their forcible removal.
+JASPREET KINDRA looks at the events leading up to 1965 (December 23, 1998).

 Quarry Curve and Henry's Knee

-Pietermaritzburg once boasted its very own Internallonal motor and bike racing circuit - the Roy Hesketh.
-DAVE FALL looks at the history of the track and some of the personalilies involved
+Pietermaritzburg once boasted its very own international motor racing and bike racing circuit, the Roy Hesketh.
+DAVE FALL looks at the history of the track and some of the personalities involved (November 26, 1997).

 My father's house revisited